DOUDIU/AVS3-RDOQ/readme.md

 |           | ocd                | 67397 | 12967 | 0         | 320  | 64.11（v）  |
 |           | lnpd               | 2989  | 2427  | 0         | 0    | 189.25（v） |

-1.replace the multiplication operation to add and shift operation in "temp_coef_abs_d2" which value is between 2-9
+1.Replace the multiplication operation with addition and shift operations in "temp_coef_abs_d2" for values between 2 and 9.

-2.reduce the bit width of "i64Delta" thus reduce half amount of dsp in the calcualtion of "err"
+2.Reduce the bit width of "i64Delta" to reduce the number of DSPs used in the calculation of "err" by half.

 | 时间      | 备注               | LUT   | FF    | RAM(bits) | DSP  | Fmax(MHz)   |
 | --------- | ------------------ | ----- | ----- | --------- | ---- | ----------- |